djhuangit/djhuangit.github.io/README.md

 - [ ] Customize blog integration or remove if not using Medium
 - [ ] Add custom logo/favicon
 - [ ] Configure or remove Firebase visitor counter

+## Credits

+This portfolio is based on the excellent template by [vinaysomawat](https://github.com/vinaysomawat/vinaysomawat.github.io).